 There is a very good possibility that the two captured overseas Japanese POWs being held at the Lordsburg internee camp, if not crew from the midget sub, were pilot and crew member of the Yokosuka E14Y Floatplane that was found floating abandoned in the channel islands off Santa Barbara.
 The plane was said to have a damaged or broken propeller (i.e., couldn't fly) and since the plane was abandoned, the question is who abandoned it and what happened to them?

-As for any relation of the floatplane to the midget submarine, midget submarines were not long range vessels, depending solely on the amount of power of their battery packs, while all along, at least in the early years of the war, carrying no self contained battery charging abilities.
-It is not known when, where, or how the midget submarine was maintaining or getting the electrical power needed to continually keep her batteries charged other than possibly a trawler or land generator somewhere.
-In that there is no record of either it is my belief that the Yokosuka E14Y found floating and abandoned off Santa Barbara was being used somehow to generate electricity the midget submarine required.
+As for any relation of the floatplane to the midget submarine, it is highly unlikely because of the timing.
+Midget submarines were not long range vessels, depending solely on the amount of power of their battery packs, while all along, at least in the early years of the war, carrying no self contained battery charging abilities.
+It is not known when, where, or how the midget submarine was maintaining or getting the electrical power needed to continually keep her batteries charged other than possibly a trawler or land generator somewhere although no record of either has surfaced.
+Surfaced or not, the Japanese were willing to go to any extreme to complete their mission whatever extreme that may have been.

-Such a tradeoff, excessive use of fuel to complete the mission during wartime, would not be unprecedented.
+Excessive ways to deliver and use of fuel (for power or otherwise) to complete a mission during wartime would not be unprecedented.
 A good example was the U.S. effort to bomb Japan from India during World War II under the codename Operation Matterhorn.
 The U.S. built rear staging bases in India and forward operating bases in China.
 From India they used B-29s to ferry fuel over the hump to fuel B-29s in China to strike against Japan.
 The delivery of the fuel by the B-29s from India to China and back took almost as much fuel used to deliver it.
-The use of one Yokosuka E14Y here or there to provide electricity to charge the batteries of a midget submarine, no matter how impracticable it might sound on the surface, would be nothing in the overall scheme of things.

 B-29 IN INDIA SUPPORTING OPERATION MATTERHORN.
 PAINTING BY PETER HURD